 Twists on this easy coffee cake recipe!

-- Add Walnuts: Mix chopped walnuts into the crumb topping for extra crunch and nutty flavor.
+- Add Walnuts pistachios: Mix chopped nuts into the crumb topping for extra crunch and nutty flavor.

 - Drizzle with Glaze: Combine powdered sugar and lemon juice to create a simple glaze and drizzle it over the cooled cake.